szilard/benchm-databases/README.md

-The results are expected to vary with hardware, tuning, and likely even more with dataset size, dataset structure, or the number of nodes for the scale-out systems etc. Perhaps the strongest critique against the general relevance of this benchmark could be that it uses a certain data size and structure only instead of examining a variety of.
+The results are expected to vary with hardware, tuning, and likely even more with dataset size, dataset structure, or the number of nodes for the scale-out systems etc. Perhaps the strongest critique against the general relevance of this benchmark could be that it uses a certain data size and structure only, instead of examining a variety of.

-I'm not looking in detail at the scaling by the number of nodes for the big data systems as I'm primarily concerned with the efficiency on a single or a small number of nodes.
+I'm not looking in detail either at the scaling by the number of nodes for the big data systems as I'm primarily concerned with the efficiency on a single or a small number of nodes.

 In the tests the only computation running on the system is the target query, therefore I'm not